 Infectious diseases are one of the greatest threats to public health, both globally and here in the Netherlands.
 Although the worldwide spread of infectious diseases affects everyone, the development of medicines is often driven by commercial interests rather than direct public health needs.
 The global challenges surrounding the treatment and prevention of infectious diseases do not always align with the current business models of therapy developers.
 This creates a gap between what is socially necessary and where the market is focused.
 FAST aims for the Netherlands to play an active role in accelerating and developing solutions for infectious diseases.
 By promoting innovative ways to stimulate vaccine and treatment development, we aim to contribute to this field.

-View all tracks
+View all activities

 ATMPs are innovative therapies that hold transformative potential for treating…